 After enjoying breakfast at the riad, our journey to Fez will continue via stops at two UNESCO World Heritage Sites.
 Meknes was founded in the 11th century as the capital of the Alaouite dynasty.
 Some sights that are worth visiting are Bab El Mansour (the most ornate gate in all of Morocco), Place El Hedim (a bustling grand square), Bab El Khemis (the beautiful door that is the gateway into the Medina of Meknes), the Mausoleum of Moulay Ismail (resting place for the founder of Meknes), Palais El Mansour (summer residence of the Moulay Ismail) and Heri Es-Sousani (the awe-inspiring horse stables and granaries that once housed more than 12,000 royal horses).

 Take the entire day to fully enjoy all that Fez has to offer.
-Fez has long been considered the the spiritual home of the country and the capital of Morocco until 1925.
-The Fez medina is one of the largest care-free zones in the world – and a living museum of Moroccan culture.
-The medina is not easy to navigate so it may be wise to for us to arrange a tour with one of trusted guides.
-Not only are the knowledgeable but they can customize the tour to your liking, whether it be learning about the rich history of the city or shopping for the exquisite craftsmanship of the local craftsman – the sky is the limit when it comes to what to do in Fez.
-After a day of sightseeing, spend the one more night in Fez.
+Fez has long been considered the spiritual home of the country and the capital of Morocco until 1925.
+The Fez medina is one of the largest car-free zones in the world – and a living museum of Moroccan culture.
+The medina is not easy to navigate so it may be wise for you to arrange a tour with one of our trusted guides.
+Not only are they knowledgeable but they can customize the tour to your liking, whether it be learning about the rich history of the city or shopping for the exquisite craftsmanship from the local craftsman – the sky is the limit when it comes to what to do in Fez.
+After a day of sightseeing, spend one more night in Fez.

 Continue on your journey from Fez to the Saharan Erg Chebbi dunes (Merzouga) via the Middle Atlas.
 On route, you will stop by Ifrane (a Moroccan Alpine village) and the Cedar Forest (near the town of Azrou) where you can visit the famous Barbary apes.
 Upon arriving in Merzouga, enjoy an epic camel ride into the sunset before arriving at your desert camp for the night.
 For those who do not have an interest in a camel ride, your driver will be more than happy to drive you directly to the camp.